School-of-Life-Project/Portal/planned features.md

 - viewing additional course metadata (author, year created, title & description, etc...)
 - create a centralized hub to find and download courses?

 ### Course Maps
-a graphed, color-coded course dependency tree
-- color code by subject, course completion status
-- allow specifying alternate/equivalent courses
-- allow specifying corequisites in addition to prerequisites
-- allow specifying optional corequisites/prerequisites

-how should this tree be displayed?
+how should Course Maps be best displayed?

 ### Course Map Building
 - add a course map building interface
 	- build this into the app?
-	- make a calibre plugin for building course maps?
+	- make a separate app / script / plugin for building course maps?
-	- something else?

 ## App
 - should support a wide range of devices